-AP Spanish V - Literature and Culture
+AP Spanish V - Literature and Culture Course Number: 2811 PEIMS #A3440200 Credit: 1, Full Year

-Prerequisite: LOTE I, II, III, and AP LOTE IV or teacher recommendation and approval skills: comprehension of formal and informal spoken and written Spanish, acquisition of vocabulary and a deeper grasp of the structure to allow the student to analyze literary works.
+Recommended Prerequisite(s): Spanish I, II, III, and AP Spanish IV or teacher recommendation

+This college-level course prepares students to take the advanced placement test for possible college credit.
+AP Spanish V Literature and Culture is a survey of Hispanic Literature.
+This course stresses oral skills, composition, and grammar while emphasizing the use of Spanish for active communication.
+The students will develop the following skills: comprehension of formal and informal spoken and written Spanish, acquisition of vocabulary and a deeper grasp of the structure to allow the student to analyze literary works.
 Note: All students enrolled will have a summer reading assignment.
 Students must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.